MuaazH/AlienwareControl/README.md

 It replaces the 1GB+ crap with this superior tiny project.

 # Credit
-Code based on https://github.com/T-Troll/alienfx-tools, thanks to T-Troll.
+Code based on https://github.com/T-Troll/alienfx-tools, thanks to @T-Troll.
 But his code shit.
 I needs a lot of clean up & optimization.
 I'm still working on it.

 # Support My Work